benjaminlhaas/deepdream/README.md

 Clone this repo into a directory on your machine, and also clone the [Caffe repo](https://github.com/BVLC/caffe) in a directory parallel to this one.

-Make sure you have at least one caffe model downloaded and placed in the corrct model path in this caffe repo.
-For example, I used the GoogleNet model, identified as [bvlc_googlenet.caffemodel](http://dl.caffe.berkeleyvision.org/bvlc_googlenet.caffemodel), and placed in /caffe/models/bvlc_googlenet.
+Make sure you have at least one caffe model downloaded and placed in the corrct model path in the caffe repo from the previous step.
+For example, I used the GoogleNet model, identified as [bvlc_googlenet.caffemodel](http://dl.caffe.berkeleyvision.org/bvlc_googlenet.caffemodel), and placed it in /caffe/models/bvlc_googlenet.

 Ensure you have Python installed on your machine and accessible via your system path.